Atomickilroy/Mapping_Earthquakes/README.md

 ## Overview of Project

 #### - *This project was to build an interactive layered map using Leaflet.js API and using a URL to populate the map with the most current data on earthquakes around the world. (last7days) The circles in the images are proportional to the magnitude of the earthquake and each will display an informational popup.
-To suit user preference the background can display three different style and the maps can add or drop any of the three data tabs for added interactivity.*
+To suit user preference the background can display three different styles and the user can add or drop any of the three data tabs for added interactivity.*

 ## Purpose